 A typical meal of the Northerners

 Besides featured foods like Bun Bo Hue and Mi Quang, traditional dishes in Central Vietnam meals reflect the soul of hard-working and simple people here.
 When it comes to flavor, people here tend to put spicy and salty ingredients in dishes to create an appealing look.
-In general, spice is indispensable in everything, and those who are not used to eat spicy food can find it a little hard to taste.
-Because most of the provinces in Central Vietnam locate near the coastline, some of the popular dishes are made from a different kind of seafood like crab, shrimp, snails, and fish.
+In general, spice is indispensable in everything, and those who are not used to eating spicy food can find it a little hard to taste.
+Because most of the provinces in Central Vietnam located near the coastline, some of the popular dishes are made from different kinds of seafood like crab, shrimp, snails, and fish.
 These ingredients could be steamed or made into salads.
 Moreover, the shrimp paste, which enhances the taste of dishes, is really popular, especially in Hue.

 Southern dishes are the sweetest of all 3 regions.
-As a whole, dishes are made with lots of ingredient and people tend to prefer frying and cooking with the sauce.
+As a whole, dishes are made with lots of ingredients and people tend to prefer frying and cooking with the sauce.
 There are quite many traditional ones found in every family meal like stir-fried beef with celery, stir-fried water spinach with garlic, snakehead fish sour soup, and sour soup with tomatoes and beaten egg.
 The Southerners also like to eat fish and shrimp caught in rivers.

 A typical meal of the Southerners